TomasJohansson/crsTransformations/docs/README.md

 The constant class has been generated from the [EPSG database](http://www.epsg-registry.org) version 9.8.9 which is the reason for the version number.

 # Gradle configuration
-The "core" library is not necessary to include since there is an implicit/transitive dependency from all the "impl" libraries to the "core".
+The "core" library should not be necessary to include since there is an implicit/transitive dependency from all the "impl" libraries to the "core".
 The "constants" library is not needed but might be interesting if you want to use constants for the EPSG numbers rather than hardcoding them or define your own integer constants.
 The "repository" for geotools is only needed if you want to use the library for geotools.